xenify-io/litepaper/README.md

 <br>

-- Those who recycle ETH within the first hour of a cycle stand to earn a portion of the ETH claim fees from that cycle, in proportion to their veXNF power.
-The greater your veXNF power, the greater your share of ETH yields generated from the claim fee.

-- The most notable benefit of recycling is the automatic inclusion into the burn auctions, removing the need to burn alternative tokens.
-Even if users miss the first-hour window, they will still have the opportunity to participate in the burn auctions, without needing to burn vXEN or YSL, provided they decide to recycle during the remaining 23 hours of the cycle.
+- Those who recycle ETH within the first hour of a cycle are eligible to earn a share of the ETH claim fees from that cycle.
+The share is proportional to their veXNF power: the more veXNF power you have, the larger your portion of the ETH yields from claim fees.
+The most significant advantage of recycling is its direct entry into the burn auctions, which eliminates the necessity to burn other tokens.
+Furthermore, users who miss the first-hour period still have a chance to enter the burn auctions during the cycle's remaining 23 hours, without the requirement to burn vXEN or YSL, as long as they recycle.

 <br>